ZenIDTeam/ZenID-android-sample/README.md

 - REFLECTION_PRESENT = The reflection is present on text.
 - OK = The picture is ok.
 - DARK = The picture is dark.

+HologramState:
+- TILT_LEFT_AND_RIGHT = Tilt your phone left or right.
+- TILT_UP_AND_DOWN = Tilt your phone up or down.
+- OK = Scanning done, the hologram is ok.

 SelfieState:
 - OK = The picture is ok.